 And there you have it, Windows 10 on a pen drive or DVD.
 Remember, you will need to purchase a Windows 10 product key to use this on a new computer.
 If you want the free upgrade, make sure you are first running an activated Windows 7 or Windows 8.1.
 If all of this is a little confusing, we have a quick guide: Can you upgrade to Windows 10?

 Microsoft Could Make this Easier!

 Researching the various hoops you have to jump through to get Windows that you have already paid for, I can’t help but laugh at Microsoft.
 I am flabbergasted that there isn’t a simple, single program or web app where I can input my product key, get options for the different versions of Windows I am eligible for, and download the one I want.
+Frankly, downloading other software isn’t much better.
 It is infinitely easier to install Ubuntu on a computer, or any other version of Linux—and that’s completely free!